Akhil-Eaga/FIPS-Data-Entry-System/documentation.md

 ### Display of Data Section:
 This section consists of the subheading, a div to populate toast messages and the Delete all entries button which as the name suggests deletes everything from the system upon asking confirmation from the user before doing so.

-This section also contains the div with class "display" where the data is populated in the form of a HTML table with relevant column headings and data.
+This section also contains the div with class `display` where the data is populated in the form of a HTML table with relevant column headings and data.
 The data format in which the data is extracted from the input fields does not match with the project requirements.
 So some data formatting happens before saving to the localStorage and display in the table.

-After the above subsection, another div that contains a button with label "Copy +24 hrs" is present.
+After the above subsection, another div that contains a button with label `Copy +24 hrs` is present.
 This button is added to the project to make it easy for the users to add a the same sleep start and end times just like their latest entry button for the next day.

 Along with the data, a delete button is added in each input row for deleting that specific entry from the table.